Frequently Asked Questions

 RadioLabour is a journalistic endeavour.
 It reports on events of interest to unionists such as labour-related campaigns and strikes as well as the views of labour organizations concerning current events.
 It does not audiocast opinion pieces.

-Are there guidlines for producing a RadioLabour audio report?
+Are there guidelines for producing a RadioLabour audio report?

 Yes.
-Before submitting a report to RadioLabour please read the Reporting Guidelines here.
+Before submitting a report to RadioLabour, please read the Reporting Guidelines.

 How do I send audio files to RadioLabour?